 Competency-based questions are apparent in most interviews and can be tricky for a lot of people.
 But they don’t have to be.

-Try to be succinct, clear and outcome-based.
-Even if the outcome was negative, it’s important to spin this in to a positive – what did you learn from it and how will you adapt your behaviour in the future?
+Try to be succinct, clear and focused on outcomes.
+Even if the outcome was negative, it’s important to spin this into a positive – what did you learn from it and how will you adapt your behaviour in the future?
 If you don’t have like-for-like experience in the role you’re interviewing for, competency questions are a great way for you to demonstrate that your skills are transferable and relevant.

 The questions will often begin with: ‘talk about a time where’, ‘describe a time when’ or ‘give an example of when’ and are all about structure.
 The key to answering them is to take on the STAR approach: